AEADataEditor/replication-template-development/sample-language-report.md

 #### PSID not allowed

-> [REQUIRED] Per the [PSID website](https://psidonline.isr.umich.edu/Guide/FAQ.aspx?Type=8), you are not allowed to post extracts of their data online.
-Please see details at [our FAQ](https://aeadataeditor.github.io/aea-de-guidance/FAQ.html#i-have-been-told-by-the-data-editor-to-remove-psid-data-from-my-submitted-materials-what-do-i-do)
+> [REQUIRED] Per the [PSID website](https://psidonline.isr.umich.edu/Guide/FAQ.aspx?Type=8), you are not allowed to post extracts of their data to our archive.
+Please see details at [our FAQ](https://www.aeaweb.org/journals/data/faq#psid)

 > [REQUIRED] Per the [PSID website](https://psidonline.isr.umich.edu/Guide/FAQ.aspx?Type=8), please include the following acknowledgement: